Significant change in the governance landscape has arrived, but how ready are YOU?… What do you know?...What do you need to know?

 - Anthony Robinson, Head of Policy and Communications at the QCA will provide insight into how smaller quoted and growing companies can use the QCA Code to make governance strategic.

 - Maegen Morris, Co-Head of the European Capital Markets Practice at Hogan Lovells, will look at all things legal as well as some of the practical implications of the changes for NEDs and boards

-We will also hear from an experienced NED, who has experience of working in various sized organisations and will provide real life examples of how companies approach governance and how some of the changes will impact people and their behaviours in corporate life.
+- Estelle Clark, Director of Poliy at The CQI and NED on Numberous Boards, will provide real life examples of how companies approach governance and how some of the changes will impact people and their behaviours in corporate life.

 Feedback from the previous NED Updates held at Hogan Lovells includes:

 “A very good Update from a NED perspective” …

 “The summary documents were excellent...
 5 out of 5!” …

 “Very useful especially the case study and practical issues faced by NEDs” …